intelsmartedgeons/docs/README.md

 candidates for compute workloads that can deliver capabilities and experiences previously not possible.
 These new edges include the enterprise, locations within the telco infrastructure, and hyperscaler points of presence.

-Intel® Smart Edge Open offers a set of experience kits customized for the requirements of specific edge locations:
+Intel® Smart Edge offers a set of experience kits customized for the requirements of specific edge locations:
 - The [5G Private
 Wireless Experience Kit](https://smart-edge-open.github.io/docs/experience-kits/private-wireless-experience-kit)
 and the [uCPE Experience Kit](https://smart-edge-open.github.io/ido-specs/doc/reference-architectures/smartedge-open-experience-kit_sdwan)